anisurrahman072/React-Native-News-2024/ReactNativeScreen3.30.md

 We used the “**twoDimensionalSwipe**” gesture for “ScreenA” & “**swipeDown**” gesture for “ScreenB”.
 You are all set 🚀.

-For your information, below are all the available gestures from **React Native Screen**:
+For your information, below are all the available gestures from **React Native Screens**:

 - swipeRight